 For more information about migrating the Transaction Recovery Service, see Section 4.5.3, "Recovering Transactions For a Failed Clustered Server".
-For more information about clusters, see Oracle Fusion Middleware Using Clusters for Oracle WebLogic Server.
+For more information about clusters, see Using Clusters for Oracle WebLogic Server.

-The following sections provide information on how to recover transactions after a failure:
+The following sections provide information on how to recover after a failure:

-- Section 4.5.1, "Transaction Recovery Service Actions After a Crash" - Section 4.5.2, "Recovering Transactions For a Failed Non-Clustered Server" - Section 4.5.3, "Recovering Transactions For a Failed Clustered Server"
+- Section 4.5.1, "Transaction Recovery Service Actions After a Crash" - Section 4.5.2, "Recovering Transactions For a Failed Non-Clustered Server" - Section 4.5.3, "Recovering Transactions For a Failed Clustered Server" - Section 4.5.4, "How to Remove Transaction Records"